Lifka/thor-av-multiscanner/README.md

 ## About

-This project was carried out for a Cybersecurity Master Degree at the [University of Granada](https://www.ugr.es/).
+This project was carried out for a Master's Degree in Cyber Security at the [University of Granada](https://www.ugr.es/).
 Using Python 3 and Javascript, in addition to [Quart](https://pypi.org/project/Quart/), [jQuery](https://jquery.com/), and [Bootstrap](https://getbootstrap.com/).
 Including some external libraries like [Dropzone](https://www.dropzonejs.com/) and [fleep](https://pypi.org/project/fleep/), and borrowing [Malice](https://github.com/maliceio)'s Docker images.